csooriyakumaran/mps-emulator/README.md

 ```powershell
 scritps/setup.bat vs2022
 ```
 This will generate a vs2022 solution file in the root, and project files in each project directory (e.g., mps-server/mps-server.vcsproj).
 The build system is [`premake`](https://premake.github.io/), since I couldn't be bothered to learn CMake.
+The premake binary is included in `./build-tools/premake/` along with the license.
 To list the all supported compiler targets and premake actions run the `scritp/setup.bat` file with no arguments, or consult the premake [`documentation`](https://premake.github.io/docs/).
 The following should be all that is needed for this project.

 | ACTION                   |  DESCRIPTION                                                      |
 | ------------------------ | ----------------------------------------------------------------- |